The urgent need for transformations to sustainability

 Development of the programme

-The NORFACE and Belmont Forum T2S programme succeeds the original Transformations to Sustainability programme (2014-2019) that was set up by the International Social Science Council, now the International Science Council.
+The Transformations to Sustainability (T2S) programme has a Sounding Board to provide oversight of the programme’s knowledge exchange and communications activities.
+The NORFACE and Belmont Forum T2S programme succeeds the original Transformations to Sustainability programme (2014-2019) that was set up by the International Social Science Council.
 The original programme funded 38 seed grants (2014-2015) and three Transformative Knowledge Networks (2016-2019).